leetcode-python-java/leetcode-python-java/README.md

 end
 ```

-## Part 3: Every request and response.
+## Part 3: Every request and response
 Imagine we have this route for the home page.
 ```ruby
 # ./config/routes.rb